hlotvonen/glyph-drawing-club/README.md

 The initial inspiration for creating Tesserae Regular was to make a modernised PETSCII font, but with smooth, vectorised curves.
 However, the font quickly grew to a large collection of carefully crafted shapes that surpass those in any other modular design tool (like FontStruct).

-The current version of Tesserae Regular has 382 unique shapes.
+Tesserae Regular has hundreds of unique shapes.
 Inverting the colors and flipping or rotating the shapes creates thousand of different variations, allowing endless possibilities for creating modular designs, be it type design, illustration or anything else.

 The font is based on a 4×4 grid.
 Each anchor point connects to one of the intersections of the grid.
 This allows for consistent continuation of the shapes when placed next to each other.
 The font is made of primitive geometric shapes and shapes where the direction point is ¾th of the way to the next anchor point, creating a more interesting asymmetrical shape.

-The font is licenced with the *SIL Open Font License*.
-You can download it from [here](fonts).
+The font is licenced with the *SIL Open Font License, Version 1.1*.

 #### Ray Manta C64
 ###### created by Tim Koch